xLeitix/acostt/README.md

 # Software Developer Targeted Performance and Cost Management for Autonomic Cloud Applications (ACOSTT)

 *This is a project announcement for a fully sponsored PhD under the advisory of [Dr. Philipp Leitner](http://www.ifi.uzh.ch/en/seal/people/leitner.html).
-The position is available under the [WASP umbrella](http://wasp-sweden.org).
-You need to [apply to](http://www.chalmers.se/en/about-chalmers/vacancies/Pages/default.aspx?rmpage=job&rmjob=5052) WASP and elect to work with me on this project.*
+The position is part of Chalmer's [ICT Area of Advance](https://www.chalmers.se/en/areas-of-advance/ict/about%20us/Pages/default.aspx).*

 ## Project Summary